Python-Markdown/markdown/docs/extensions/code_hilite.md

     This option only applies when `use_pygments` is `False` as Pygments does not provide an option to include a language prefix.

+* **`pygments_formatter`**{ #pygments_formatter }:
+    This option can be used to change the Pygments formatter used for highlighting the code blocks.
+By default, this is set to the string `'html'`, which means it'll use the default `HtmlFormatter` provided by Pygments.

+    This can be set to a string representing any of the other default formatters, or set to a formatter class (or any callable).

+    To see what formatters are available and how to subclass an existing formatter, please visit [Pygments documentation on this topic][pygments formatters].

 * Any other Pygments' options: